-For purposes of financial aid and enrollment, a student will be considered to be in attendance in an online class when the individual 1) participates in online discussions about academic matters; or 2) initiates contact with faculty to ask questions about subject studies; or 3) completes assignments; or 4) takes tests.
+Students missing class due to illness will not have the absence count against the 25% of absences during the semester when the individual submits an instructor-prompted activity into the course.
+Examples of instructor-prompted activities are: 1) online discussions about academic matters; 2) contact with faculty to ask questions about subject studies and specific course assignments; 3) completion of assignments; or 4) completion of tests.
 Logging into an online course without active participation does not constitute attendance.